Preventive services can be provided at no cost to patients

 - Bright Futures

-As coverage is directly aligned with these evidence-based recommendations, it is important to recognize which patient populations are eligible for each preventive service without cost-sharing and which patients may require cost-sharing for the same services.
+As coverage is directly aligned with these evidence-based recommendations, it is important to recognize which patient populations are eligible for each preventive service without cost-sharing and which patients may require cost-sharing for the same services and to ensure precise coding for qualifying preventive services.

 How physicians and other health care providers help patients benefit